 It has been a while since I have picked up pen and drafted a post, but I came across a Tweet last week that really made me pause and think.

-Now, I am not here to rain on Tolu’s tweet as such.
-She is a bright, and clearly gifted at product management, and she is giving back to the community, by mentoring and coaching.
+Now, I am not here to rain on this tweet as such.
+The author is bright, and clearly gifted at product management, and she is giving back to the community, by mentoring and coaching.

 That is fantastic.
 I wish I had the time to do more of that.
 However, the list of people she has mentored has a problem.
 Can you see it?